James Newlands: Liverpool

-Newlands was one of a celebrated trio of pioneering officers appointed under a private act, the 1846 Liverpool Sanatory Act, by the Borough of Liverpool Health of Towns Committee.
+Newlands was one of a celebrated trio of pioneering officers appointed under a private act, the 1846 Liverpool Sanitary Act, by the Borough of Liverpool Health of Towns Committee.
 The other officers appointed under the Act were William Henry Duncan, Medical Officer for Health, and Thomas Fresh, Inspector of Nuisances (an early antecedent of the environmental health officer).
 One of five applicants for the post, Newlands was appointed Borough Engineer of Liverpool on 26 January 1847.
 He was paid a salary of £700, plus a horse and 'vehicle'.

 In his first year, he made a careful and exact survey of Liverpool and its surroundings, involving somewhere about 3,000 geodetical observations, and resulting in the construction of a contour map of the town and its environs, on a scale of one inch to 20 ft.
 From this elaborate survey Newlands proceeded to lay down a comprehensive system of outlet and contributory sewers, and main and subsidiary drains, to an aggregate extent of nearly 300 mi.
 The details of this projected system he presented to the Corporation in April 1848.
 One of the most successful and innovative elements of his design was the oval or egg-shaped sewage tunnels.
 The shape was crucial to ensuring water flowed freely and easily and enabled solid matters to be transported through the sewage system without blockages forming.

 In July 1848, ten years before London began its similar endeavours following the Great Stink, James Newlands' sewer construction programme began, and over the next 11 years 86 mi of new sewers were built.
 Between 1856 and 1862 another 58 mi were added.
 This programme was completed in 1869.
 Before the sewers were built, life expectancy in Liverpool was 19 years, and by the time Newlands retired, it had more than doubled.

 During the Siege of Sevastopol (1854–55), the British government wrote to the Mayor and Corporation of Liverpool, asking that Newlands might be permitted to vacate his post and proceed to the Crimea as Sanitary Commissioner, to assist in relieving the 'pestilence' which was contributing to the high casualties among British and allied forces.
 Florence Nightingale later wrote to him, saying "Truly I may say that to us sanitary salvation came from Liverpool."

 Newlands was an early proponent for a ring-road serving Liverpool (not realised for another 50 years, when Queens Drive was constructed by his successor as borough engineer, John Alexander Brodie).
 In addition to his sewerage projects, he also worked extensively on Liverpool's highways, designed the Cornwallis Street and Margaret Street Baths, and improved the city's lighting.
 Newlands had a forward-thinking holistic view of public health, which was a driver for his other projects, like the provision of public baths.
 He was the main pioneer of sewage systems that not only transformed Liverpool but were so well thought out and constructed, they continue to be effective and have greater longevity than modern constructions.